furkanilhan/flight-booking/README.md

 * Flight/Seat listing service which returns flight name, description, available seats and price.
 * Payment service for the end user to buy their selected seat.
 * A seat should not be sold to two passengers.
 * If there are 2 passengers pay at the same time for the same seat, first successful should buy the seat and the 2nd one should fail with an appropriate message.
-We expect IT test for this case.
+IT test for this case is necessary.
 * No front end is necessary.
 * Test coverage for the implemented service should be above 80%.
-We expect both Integration and unit tests.
+Both Integration and unit tests are necessary.
-* We expect Production Grade solution
+* Production Grade solution is expected

 # Question 2 : Latency Management